FairwindsOps/insights-docs/docs/installation/ci/autoscan.md

 Auto-Scan enables organizations using GitHub to enable infrastructure-as-code scanning across multiple repositories without having to configure individual CI pipelines.
 Scans will use the Fairwinds Insights SaaS infrastructure to run the checks.

-This eliminates the need to configure individual CI pipelines, allows organizations to save on compute resources, and turns on "shift left" infrastructure-as-code testing in minutes.
+This eliminates the need to configure individual CI pipelines, allows organizations to save on compute resources and turns on "shift left" infrastructure-as-code testing in minutes.

 This feature requires you to first connect Fairwinds Insights to GitHub.
 Fairwinds Insights will request the following permissions:
 * **Read access to code and metadata:** These permissions allow Fairwinds Insights to identify relevant infrastructure-as-code files, such as YAML and Helm Charts that can be scanned for security, efficiency and reliability best practices.
-* **Read and write access to commit statuses, issues, and repository hooks:** These permissions allow Fairwinds Insights to create issues within a repository (as part of Create Ticket workflows), post scan findings as comments on pull requests and update commit statuses with a summary of scan results.
+* **Read and write access to commit statuses, issues and repository hooks:** These permissions allow Fairwinds Insights to create issues within a repository (as part of Create Ticket workflows), post scan findings as comments on pull requests and update commit statuses with a summary of scan results.
 The repository hooks that Fairwinds Insights monitors are `push` and `pull request`.